elm-lang/elm-repl/README.md

 "helloworld" : String
 ```

-The same can be done with definitions and ADTs:
+The same can be done with definitions and union types:

 ```
 > fortyTwo = 42